brillentraeger/pimcore/doc/Development_Documentation/19_Development_Tools_and_Details/29_Testing/02_Core_Tests.md

 In general, contributions in form extending and improving tests is highly appreciated.
 Please follow the structure and principles described above.

-If you have the extend the data model then please have a look at [Model.php](https://github.com/pimcore/pimcore/blob/master/tests/_support/Helper/Model.php).
+If you have the extend the data model, then please have a look at [Model.php](https://github.com/pimcore/pimcore/blob/master/tests/_support/Helper/Model.php).
 There you will find all class definitions used for testing.

 ### Perform PHPStan Analysis